Hyundai Veloster: Powertrain

+↑ North American market cars claimed a slightly higher output of 275 hp (205 kW; 279 PS);

 Veloster N ETCR

 The Veloster N ETCR is a battery electric racing vehicle with the drivetrain modified to accommodate mid-mounted motors and rear-wheel-drive.
 It debuted in September 2019 at IAA (Germany) and was campaigned in the FIA ETCR – eTouring Car World Cup series beginning with that series' inaugural season in 2021.
 It is the first electric racing car built by Hyundai.

 The ETCR racer is assembled in Alzenau, Germany alongside other Hyundai N racing vehicles for rally and touring car series.
 Design work for the ETCR began in November 2018, and the prototype was first driven in August 2019.
 The final drivetrain specification was completed in 2020, and at the launch of the FIA PURE ETCR series in October of that year, Hyundai announced it would campaign the ETCR.
 A demonstration was held at the Daytona International Speedway during the 2021 Rolex 24 at Daytona.

 In 2021, Hyundai driver Jean-Karl Vernay finished second in the PURE ETCR series, while Hyundai finished third (of three contestants) in the manufacturer's standings.
 The Veloster N ETCR returned for the second season in 2022, with the series rebranded to the eTouring Car World Championship.
 For 2023, Hyundai plan to race with a Ioniq 6-based vehicle and its modern E-GMP platform.